cenit/Transport/linux-macOS/Transport/README.md

 ## X Command Shell

-If you start tpmenu, then a X-window menu containing buttons for almost all of the above commands is poping up.
+If you start tpmenu, then a X-window menu containing buttons for almost all of the above commands is popping up.
 Tpmenu runs only if the wish-shell (Tcl/Tk) is present in the system (e.g. in /usr/bin).

 ## KDE support